 - Oral and poster research presentations

-- Draft of a personal statement and research proposal due on or before the final research symposium
+- Draft of a personal statement due on or before the final research symposium

 SURE is supported by funding from the National Science Foundation, Intel Corporation and other federal and corporate sponsors.